hazemataya94/dockerfile-examples/README.md

 ```
 - `-t cpp-cmake:staging` the image name, the tag is "staging"
 - `.` Dockerfile path, which is current path

+#### Run
 ```
 docker run --rm cpp-cmake:staging
 ```
 - `--rm` automatically remove the container when it exits
+`Hello World!` will be printed on the terminal, and the container will exit once the sentence is printed and it will be deleted automatically because `--rm` was passed in the run command

 ## Advanced PHP Yii2

+#### Build
 Open terminal and execute the following commands
 ```
 cd advanced